codingPhuc/Learning_Programming_vault/book/review/ultra learning review.md

 - **Definition of the Principle:**
 The importance of Being direct :
 building the wrong  portfolio  of skills for the kind of career and personal achievements we want to create  example :
-	- we want to wrok on collaborative , professional program but mostly code scripts in isolation
+	- we want to work on collaborative , professional program but mostly code scripts in isolation
-	- Directly learning the thing we want is too boring , so we settle for an applicaiton to make us feel good than  archive the real thing
+	- Directly learning the thing we want is too boring , so we settle for an applications to make us feel good than  archive the real thing
 The opposite  of  directness is  often favor  in more traditional class room setting  .
 However ,  indirect approach to ultra learning is   aren't  limited to traditional education  .
 Many self directed learner fall into the trap of indirect learning .
 For example , look at the application Duolingo it application even thought have a lot of color an effect  does not give you the right sense of direction when learning to speak a language .
 Instead real  speaking does not translate to multiple choice you have to either get the word from your memory or used alternative
 Directed mean that practicing the thing you want to get good at will improve it
 	- if you want  to be good at at speaking  in a language speak it